 Mr. Hickes: Thank you, Mr. Chairman.
 I appreciate the flexibility.
-It was an information from the minister, himself, to the committee, so I deemed it as fair game.
-I'm glad that the chairman agreed with me.
+It was information from the minister himself to the committee, so I deemed it as fair game.
+I'm glad that the Chairman agreed with me.

-Mr. Chairman, I'd like to also, along those same lines, but specific to Nunavut Recovery Centre, in the correspondence from the minister on the first page, it makes a statement that the program needs will likely require similar staff model, regardless of how the facility is operated, example, public agency, not for profit, etcetera.
+Mr. Chairman, along those same lines but specific to the Nunavut Recovery Centre, in the correspondence from the minister on the first page it makes a statement that the program needs will likely require a similar staff model, regardless of how the facility is operated, for example, public agency, not for profit, etcetera.

-My first question under that topic, Mr. Chairman, is what operating method is this facility is going to be operated under?
-Will it be a public government, or is it through a not for profit, or some other type of agency?
+My first question under that topic is: what operating method is this facility going to be operated under?
+Will it be a public government or is it through a not for profit or some other type of agency?
 Has that decision been made yet?
 Thank you, Mr. Chairman.